-Flight also boasts a function called ‘Smart Tags.’
+Canto also boasts a function called ‘Smart Tags.’
 Powered by AWS Rekognition, relevant tags are automatically populated based on details detected in an image.
-The Smart Tag ‘Confidence Score,’ or the probability that a predicted detection is correct, can be toggled in Flight’s settings.
+The Smart Tag ‘Confidence Score,’ or the probability that a predicted detection is correct, can be toggled in Canto’s settings.

 You can freely type in your desired tag and a corresponding tag will generate, but if you would like for the suggestions to withdraw (autofill), you can simply hit the ‘esc’ key.

-For adding a large number of keywords or tags to files, Flight has the option to bulk add metadata as well.
+For adding a large number of keywords or tags to files, Canto has the option to bulk add metadata as well.

 Keyword type: Location